 Go for a coffee and a walk in Deia

 Deia is so lovely.
 Deia might actually be too lovely.
-This is where Dan’s mom’s boyfriend used to live, and it also happens to be a favorite haunt of a bunch of rich and famous artist types, largely thanks to Robert Graves making it his home in the 1930s.
-So like, it’s pretty hip.
+It also happens to be a favorite haunt of a bunch of rich and famous artist types, largely thanks to Robert Graves making it his home in the 1930s.

 It’s funny, because when I read about Deia it was described as the perfect escape from the resort side of Mallorca.
 Deia is part of “the other Mallorca,” Google told me.
 And I definitely did get the feeling that there are two totally different Mallorcas – at least until I got to Deia, when I decided that there might actually be three Mallorcas.